AustL/PygameWidgets/README.md

 ## Installation

-Ensure that Python 3 and pip are installed and added the PATH.
+Ensure that Python 3 and pip are installed and added to your environment PATH.

 ```python -m pip install pygame-widgets```